kumahq/kuma-website/docs/docs/dev/documentation/gateway.md

 While most ingress controllers are supported in Kuma, the recommended gateway in Kubernetes is [Kong](https://docs.konghq.com/gateway).
 You can use [Kong ingress controller for Kubernetes](https://docs.konghq.com/kubernetes-ingress-controller/) to implement authentication, transformations, and other functionalities across Kubernetes clusters with zero downtime.
-Most ingress controllers to work with Kuma require an annotation on every Kubernetes `Service` that you want to pass traffic to [`ingress.kubernetes.io/service-upstream=true`](https://docs.konghq.com/kubernetes-ingress-controller/2.1.x/references/annotations/#ingresskubernetesioservice-upstream).
+To work with Kuma, most ingress controllers require an annotation on every Kubernetes `Service` that you want to pass traffic to [`ingress.kubernetes.io/service-upstream=true`](https://docs.konghq.com/kubernetes-ingress-controller/2.1.x/references/annotations/#ingresskubernetesioservice-upstream).
 Kuma automatically injects this annotation for every Service that is in a namespace part of the mesh i.e. has `kuma.io/sidecar-injection: enabled` label.

 Like for regular dataplanes the `Dataplane` entities are automatically generated.